mrbooshehri/dradio/README.md

 	![list](./screenshots/stations_list.png)

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome, just fork the project made your changes and submit your request.